 Allison focuses on programme oversite, knowledge management and exchange, and helps support the newly launched gender-responsive component of the NDC Support Programme.
 After joining UNDP in 2010, Allison started working on the National Communications Support Programme before moving on to the Low Emission Capacity Building and NDC Support Programmes.
-She holds a Master’s degree in International Development and Social Change.
+She holds a Master’s degree in International Development and Social Change from Clark University.
 Prior to UNDP, Allison worked in international education and lived in Jerusalem, Kyoto, New Delhi and San Francisco.

 Nilay is a Junior Consultant supporting the gender-responsive component of the NDC Support Programme in 10 pilot countries.
 She holds a Master's degree in International Affairs from Columbia University's School of International and Public Affairs, where she specialized in human rights and gender policy.
-Prior to joining UNDP, Nilay worked with various organizations to help promote and mainstream gender equality in various development fields, such as health and education.
+Prior to joining UNDP, Nilay worked at the Brookings Institution and interned at the United Nations Girl's Education Initiative (UNGEI), UN Action Against Sexual Violence in Conflict, Graduate Women International to help promote and mainstream gender equality in various development fields, such as health and education.

 James is an environmental engineer with more than 10 years of experience in providing on the ground technical assistance on climate change issues.
 Working for UNDP and UN Environment, he focused on policymaking, mitigation actions, and monitoring and reporting systems.
 James has an environmental engineering background and professional PE certification, and previously worked extensively in construction management, clean-up of contaminated work sites, and M&A environmental due diligence.
 James holds a Master of Engineering degree from the University of Florida and an MPA in Environmental Science and Policy from Columbia University.